 Long-term survival after diagnosis of colitis-related cancer is about 50%, a figure comparable to that for colorectal cancer in the general population.

-Details of specific drugs and regimens are discussed see Treatment.
+Details of specific drugs and regimens are discussed discussed in Treatment.

 Avoiding raw fruits and vegetables limits trauma to the inflamed colonic mucosa and may lessen symptoms.
 A milk-free diet may help but need not be continued if no benefit is noted.
 Loperamide 2 mg po bid to qid is indicated for relatively mild diarrhea; higher oral doses (4 mg in the morning and 2 mg after each bowel movement) may be required for more intense diarrhea.
 Antidiarrheal drugs must be used with extreme caution in severe cases because they may precipitate toxic dilation.
 All patients with inflammatory bowel disease should be advised to take appropriate amounts of Ca and vitamin D.